2adapt/template-general/README.md

 pnpm run dev
 ```

-This template has adjustments in these configuration files:
+This template has adjustments to (or adds) these files:

 - `vite.config.js`
 - `svelte.config.js`